Alex Hay

 Although Hay retired from broadcasting, he remained involved in the professional golf scene.
 He was noted for his golfing instruction, particularly the techniques of the swing.
 He wrote numerous works on the subject.

+Personal life

-His son David, also a golfer, is proprietor of the Galloway's Restaurant in Woburn.
+His son David, also a golfer, is proprietor of the Galloway's Restaurant in Woburn, England.

 Hay died on 11 July 2011, following a short illness.
 He was aged 78.